memoryfraction/Algorand.algonode.sdk.net/README.md

 The Algorand platform is developed by Algorand, Inc., located in Boston.
 The company was founded in 2017 by MIT computer science professor and Turing Award winner Silvio Mikkali.
 [5][6]
 Algorand's testnet opened to the public in April 2019 [7], and the mainnet opened in June 2019.
 [8]

-**Purestake**'s focus on building a broad range of products for limited networks has allowed us to develop deep subject matter expertise and deliver it to you as an easy-to-use service.

 **Algorand.sdk.net**, a cross-platform class library developed based on NetStandard and Net 6, users can use the C# language to directly obtain information on the algorand chain through simple steps.
 According to user feedback, Post operations may be added later.